This set of Manufacturing Processes Questions and Answers for Experienced people focuses on “Electro-Chemical Machining – 5”.

-Explanation: Differential machining of material phases causes striation and ripples on work surface which leads to poor surface finish.
-It can be minimised by increasing electrolyte supply pressure, reducing tool feed rate, or by reducing voltage to maintain the same gap.
+Explanation: Differential machining of material phases causes striation and ripples on the work surface which leads to poor surface finish.
+It can be minimised by increasing electrolyte supply pressure, reducing tool feed rate, or by reducing the voltage to maintain the same gap.

 6. Foreign particle in electrolyte or insulation failure within tool can cause_____

 Explanation: Foreign particle in electrolyte or insulation failure within tool causes spark damage to the tool or work at the point near to electrolyte entry into machining gap.
 To avoid this, check internal filters, electrolyte ducts, seals and joints.
 Also check insulation of the tool frequently.

 7. Composition of a Nickel superalloy is as follows: Ni = 70.0%, Cr = 20.0%, Fe = 5.0% and rest Titanium.
 What will be the rate of dissolution if the area of the tool is 1500 mm2 and a current of 1000 A is being passed through the cell?
 Assume dissolution to take place at lowest valency of the elements.